VysotskiVadim/VysotskiVadim.blog/_drafts/childs-illusions.markdown

 We're looking for magic which will protect us in the complicated world of software development.
 Even in case of failure we tend to think that *I didn't managed to do as giants said* or *I did as giant said, it's not my failure*.
+Acting like that we hope that giant take care of us, our project, and our career success.

-## Reality
+## The reality

-In real world where we live magic doesn't exist.
+In real world, where we live, magic doesn't exist.
 So if your idea is based on magic it will probably fail...
 Or maybe not.
 It can so happen that you'll luckily reach your destination following the white rabbit.